Dead Man Walking (film): Production

-While filming The Client in New Orleans, Sarandon came across Sister Helen Prejean’s book Dead Man Walking.
-She reached out to Sister Helen and met with her over lunch, later persuading Robbins, her partner, to option the book for adaptation.
+While filming The Client in New Orleans, Susan Sarandon came across Sister Helen Prejean’s book Dead Man Walking.
+She reached out to Sister Helen and met with her over lunch, later persuading Tim Robbins, her partner, to option the book for adaptation.

-Robbins specifically sought Sean Penn for the role of Matthew Poncelet, stating, “I wanted the best actor I could find and he was the first name that came into my mind.
-I think he is the premier actor of my generation.”
+Robbins specifically sought Sean Penn for the role of Matthew Poncelet, stating: “I wanted the best actor I could find and he was the first name that came into my mind.
+I think he is the premier actor of my generation".

 Sarandon almost dropped out of the film before production began, fearing that being directed by Robbins might strain their relationship.
-“I wasn’t sure we could do it together and not kill each other,” she admitted.
+“I wasn’t sure we could do it together and not kill each other”, she admitted.
 Sarandon had been directed by ex-partner Louis Malle on Pretty Baby and Atlantic City, where similar tensions arose on set.
 Production on the film often stretched to 18 hours a day.

 Two versions of the climactic execution scene were filmed: one in which Poncelet suffers an allergic reaction to the first shot and begins convulsing, and a more subdued version, which was ultimately used in the film.

 Robbins later revealed that he was advised to omit the flashback sequence, shown during the execution, which depicts the rape and double murder of which Poncelet was found guilty.
 Robbins chose to keep the scene in, emphasising the need to remind the audience why Poncelet was on death row, and saying that “anyone can manipulate with propaganda...
-But it's more difficult to get to a resolution in a complicated way that allows both sides to have dignity.”
+But it's more difficult to get to a resolution in a complicated way that allows both sides to have dignity".

-Robbins said the film was “not directed at Democrats or Republicans — it’s directed at morality — which crosses political lines.”
+Robbins said the film was “not directed at Democrats or Republicans — it’s directed at morality — which crosses political lines".